yingtaiGithub/Domain-Checker/ReadMe.md

 ### DOMAIN CHECKER
 The project use Python, Flask, Mysql and Sqlalchemy.
 The project is for checking the expiration of the domains.
+This was developed on python3 and Ubuntu 16.04.

 #### Install Dependencies
+    - sudo apt-get install python3-pip
+    - pip3 install -r requirements.txt
     - Install mysql, create database and user.
-    - pip install -r requirements.txt

 #### Configure Constants
     In config.py, replace the default data with your own